Eco-Flow/training/docs/commandline.md

 </details>
 </br>

-**Step 2.Create and run a bash script**
+**Step 2.
+Run a bash script**

 Now try to run the bash script you just wrote in the previous exercise.

 You execute a script by simply typing its name into the terminal.

+It should say:
-It should say "bash: list.sh: command not found".
+`bash: list.sh: command not found`

 This is because the command line doesn't know where list.sh is even though its in our current directory.

-To execute the script as a command we need to point to the file
+To execute the script as a command we need to point to the file (in current directory "." execute list.sh):

 `bash ./list.sh`

 Again this should fail, because scripts need to be executable.
 The command line needs to know what to do with this file.

+It should say:
+`bash: ./list.sh: Permission denied`

 Thats where the `chmod` command comes in.
-Change the mode of the file so it is executable.
+Change the mode of the file so it is executable for the user.

 `chmod u+x ./list.sh`

 Now we have change the users rights to allow it to be executable (a script).

+If you run the script now (`list.sh`)

 Now if you run the command, it should run: